richardjtelford/neotomaTargets/README.md

 `neotomaTargets` is a [template repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-repository-from-a-template).

-Click on the <span style="background-color: green;color:white;">Use this template</span> button and follow the instructions to make a copy of this repo into your own account.
+Click on the `#0000ff`Use this template`#0000ff` button and follow the instructions to make a copy of this repo into your own account.

 `neotomaTargets` depends on the `neotoma` and `targets` packages and some others listed in the DESCRIPTION file.
 To install these packages,